 Low carb, high protein?
 Effective supplements to help your clients burn out fat faster?
 Short bursts of high-intensity training?
 Personal trainers are required to be on top of their game all the time.
 As a qualified personal trainer, you need to have all the information regarding different diet plans, food benefits, and the latest technology and equipment.
 Being on the cutting edge of rising nutrition and fitness trends can allow personal trainers to prevent their clients from injuring themselves and meet their nutritional goals.

-As a personal trainer, you need to be well-educated in the following:
+As a personal trainer for pregnancy, you need to be well-educated in the following:

 - The Principles of Nutrition and diet therapies.